 - Garnishee Order, this allows the court to force payment via direct debiting your bank account.
 Also, the court can order a garnishee aginst your income.
 Plus, the ATO or other creditors can force a garnishee against future invoices by making direct contact with your customers.

 - Asset seizure and sale, this is where the court forces a repossession of fixed or moving assetts for sale to repay your creditor.

 - supreme court

 Financial judgements stay on your credit file for up to 7 years.
 Such credit file judgements can make it difficult to obtain finance through the traditional means such as via a bank or credit union.
 Typical judgment debt we source finance for are:

 - Australian Taxation Office - Tax Debt Judgement

 - Creditor Judgements from a variety of creditors (or debt collectors) such as GE, Lion Finance, ACM Group etc

 - Businesses you owe money to that have taken you to court.
 The court has ruled you owe money and hence a judgement has been issued.

-Each judgement ruling can have a different outcome depending on the creditor, judge attending to case and if you attended court to argue your case.
-The first step in resolving a judgement is to identify what (if any) the courts next action is.
-Loan Saver Network can assist is identifying what your next step is and the debt consolidation finance available to you to resolve your credit issues quickly and for the long term.
+Each judgement ruling can have a different outcome depending on the court, creditor, judge attending to case and if you attended court to argue your case.
+The first step in resolving a judgement is to identify your risk of bankruptcy and loss of assets.